shoggoth/Crossfire/README.md

 ### TODO
 - Implement hiding and Lurking in the enemies
+- Investigate giving the move handler a completion func (for above) or perhaps a signal 'move completed'
 - Bullets can't pass tiles
 - Spawner handles destruction of enemies
 - Game, world and level loading with persistent player and UI